viz-cx/docs.viz.cx/docs/accounts.md

 [Format](#props-desc-table): µShares

-The number of delegates that the account has voted for.
+The number of witnesses that the account has voted for.

 ### witnesses_vote_weight